guildai/guild.ai/pages/reference/optimizers.md

 Below is a list of supported optimizers.

 [`gp`](#gp)
-: Sequential optimizer using guassian processes.
+: Sequential optimizer using Gaussian processes.

 [`forest`](#forest)
 : Sequential optimizer using decision trees.